 When you reach age 55, you can access your pension pot and use your retirement savings to buy a guaranteed income, called an annuity.

-An annuity is a regular secure income that will last for the rest of your life.
-You can choose to add extra features, such as yearly increases to your income, or making sure your income can be passed on when you die.
+An annuity is a regular secure income that can last for the rest of your life.
+You can choose to add extra features, such as yearly increases to your income, or make sure your income can be passed on when you die.
 Once your secure income is set up you won’t be able to add extra features or cash in your plan.

 The income you’ll receive depends on how much you have in pension savings with which to buy an annuity, as well as some other factors, such as your health and the annuity rates at the time.